samjones00/docs/docs/_documentation/Sessions.md

 The general recommendation is to use typed sessions, which will give you type-safety benefits as well as being able to fetch your entire users session with a single cache call.
 If you use the dynamic/session bag then it will be a network call for each key accessed - although as caches are designed for fast-access, this isn't too much of a concern.

-### Overriding a User Session
+### Auth with Request AuthProviders

-Auth Providers that authenticate with each request (i.e. implement `IAuthWithRequest`) don't persist Users Sessions in the cache, they're only the `IRequest` and only last for the duration of the Request.
+Auth Providers that authenticate with each request that implement `IAuthWithRequest` like [JWT](/jwt-authprovider), [API Key](/api-key-authprovider) and `BasicAuthProvider` don't persist Users Sessions in the cache, they're only the `IRequest` and only last for the duration of the Request.

+#### Overriding a User Session

-You can utilize this alternative solution of populating a Users Session on each request by injecting it in:
+This alternative solution for populating a Users Session on each request can be utilized by injecting an authenticated UserSession in:

 ```csharp
 IRequest req = base.Request;